-Project Management Meetings: What Are They and How to Ace Them
+Project Management Meetings: What Are They

 A project management meeting is a time where the stakeholders and the project team gather together to discuss the details of a project.
 Project management meetings are incredibly important at each stage of a project, even before its kickoff.
 The main purpose of these meetings is to make sure all key stakeholders and the project manager and team sync on the project’s scope, deadlines for project steps, and the status updates.
 There are several meeting types that take place in different phases of a project.